morrownr/USB-WiFi/Performance_Comparison.md

 6. EDUP EP-AC1605GS -  4
 ```

-Final note: This is a very limited test of a few selected adapters
+Final note: This is a limited test of a few selected adapters out of
-out of many adapters that are available so please take this document
+many adapters that are available so please take this document
-as general guidance that may prove to be useful for Linux users
+as general guidance that may prove to be useful.
-when selecting a USB WiFi adapter for purchase.